 A clean hotel room is a must.
-The great news is that hotel governing bodies like that of US, UK and Italy recently released Guidance and advice for those providing hotel and other accommodation.
-Guidelines and standards are meant to evolve based on recommendations from public health experts and authorities, and also comply with local laws.
+The great news is that hotel governing bodies like that of the US, UK, and Italy recently released Guidance and advice for those providing hotel and other accommodation.
+Guidelines and standards are meant to evolve based on recommendations from public health experts and authorities and comply with local laws.
 Read the guidelines, remember they are just guidelines, call your hotel in advance to ask what safety standards they’ve put in place.

 Use the “no change fees” filter to search flights

 One of the few positive effects the coronavirus has had on travel is that many airlines have become much more flexible with their change and cancellation fees.
-Book your next trip now without the worry by filtering your flight search results by airlines offering these flexible options.
-Sites like Travelocity.com make it easy; just click the “No change fees” search filter and you’ll see prices for dozens of flights with flexible policies, all in one place.
+Book your next trip now without worrying by filtering your flight search results by airlines offering these flexible options.
+Sites like Travelocity.com make it easy; click the “No change fees” search filter, and you’ll see prices for dozens of flights with flexible policies, all in one place.